omsgunjal2003/Algorithm-Visualiser/README.md

 Time Complexity is O(n^2) .

-Time Complexity is n^2 because here i used Two iterations .
+Time Complexity is n^2 because here I used Two iterations .

 Quick Sort
 Quick Sort is divide and conquer algorithms.
 Basically It has a pivot index .
 Using the pivot index it apply recursion .
 As, It is use recursion so it's time complexity will reduce